 Staff members also have the opportunity to participate in other parts of the Law Review throughout the year.
-For example, staffers assist the articles selection process by performing preemption checks on articles we consider for publication, evaluating their novelty, impact, and eligibility for publication.
-Staff members can also contribute to a variety of other essential production tasks throughout the year.
+For example, staffers assist the articles selection process by performing preemption checks which involve submitting memoranda that evaluate an article's novelty, impact, and eligibility for publication.
+Staff members may also contribute to a variety of other essential production tasks throughout the year.

 Law Review membership is a two-year commitment for all members, regardless of whether they choose to join the Managing Board.
-Staff members who do not join the Managing Board will continue to help edit the Law Review during their second year of membership.
+Staff members who do not join the Managing Board continue to help edit the Law Review during their second year of membership.

-- 2. When work starts.
+2. When work starts.
 Law Review membership kicks off with a virtual orientation in mid-July.
 The Comments process begins shortly thereafter, with staffers proposing their own topics and reviewing others' proposals.
 The first cite checks begin in mid-August and continue on a rolling basis throughout the school year.
 Preemption checks and Online projects are similarly spaced throughout the year on a more infrequent basis.
-In addition to the first virtual orientation introducing Staffers to the Law Review's teams and timelines, there will be a second in-person orientation in Chicago on the weekend of September 21st.
-Both orientations are mandatory, as we will be providing essential training to prepare students for their first year as staffers. - 3.
-Involvement in other organizations.
+In addition to the first virtual orientation introducing Staffers to the Law Review's teams and timelines, there will be a second in-person orientation in Chicago on the weekend of September 27th.
+Both orientations are mandatory because we will provide essential training to prepare students for their first year as staffers.

+3. Involvement in other organizations.
 While journal membership is a significant time commitment, members of the Law Review are active participants in the broader Law School community.
-Current staffers and board members are involved in Moot Court and various clinics, including the Police Accountability Project, the Supreme Court and Appellate Clinic, and the Federal Criminal Justice Clinic.
+Current staffers and board members are involved in Moot Court and various clinics, including the Federal Criminal Justice Clinic, the Employment Law Clinic, and the Criminal and Juvenile Justice Clinic.
 Additionally, many members serve on the executive boards for various law school organizations and maintain outside hobbies.
-If you are curious about how staffers have balanced particular activities, please reach out to Hannah, Brian, or Katherine prior to May 16th and we can connect you with a staffer who has participated in the same activities.
+If you are curious about how staffers have balanced particular activities, please reach out to Katrina, Marta, or David prior to May 22nd, and we can connect you with a staffer mentor.

 III.
-WHAT YOU'LL GAIN FROM JOINING THE LAW REVIEW
+WHAT YOU WILL GAIN FROM JOINING THE LAW REVIEW

 Beyond three guaranteed pass/fail credits, joining the Law Review provides staffers with a uniquely well-structured and supportive environment to explore novel solutions to problems in the law; contribute to legal scholarship; and develop critical legal research, writing, and reasoning skills.
 The Law Review is a rewarding experience for both litigation- and transactional-oriented students: staffer work builds an attention to detail that benefits students regardless of future profession.
-Members join a long line of alumni who have gone on to pursue wide-ranging careers in academia, private practice, and the public sector.
+Members join a long line of alumni who have pursued wide-ranging careers in academia, private practice, and the public sector.